 Microsoft Released Windows 10 which is much secure and faster than previous versions of Windows.
-Also with Windows 10 Microsoft added lots of new features like Start menu, Edge browser, new user interface, action center and much more.
-But after install number of applications windows performance get down.
+Also with Windows 10, Microsoft added lots of new features like the Start menu, Edge browser, new user interface, action center and much more.
+But after installing a number of applications windows performance get down.
 Mostly after install, recent update users face windows running very slow, the startup takes much more time and winnows not perform well.
 If you are also suffering from this and looking for a solution.
 Here we have some tweaks to improve windows 10 performance or windows 10 tweaks for faster performance and make windows running faster and smoother.

 - 1 Tips To optimize and improve windows 10 performance

 - 1.1 Fix Windows 10 slow boot issues

 - 1.4 Enable Fast Startup

 - 1.10 Registry Tweak to Speedup Startup apps at Launch